Darxo/Hardened/README.md

 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Backstabber** is rewritten.
 It now grants +5% Hitchance per character surrounding your target, except the first one.
 It now also affects ranged attacks
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
+- **Battle Fervor** is reworked.
+It still grants 10% more Resolve at all times.
+It now grants 10% more Melee Skill, Melee Defense, Ranged Skill and Ranged Defense while at Steady Morale
 - **Battle Forged** no longer has any prerequisites.
 It no longer provide any Reach Ignore
 - **Bear Down** (granted by **Mace Mastery**) is completely reworked.
 It now causes every headshot to daze the target for 1 turn, or increase the duration of an existing daze by 1 turn
 - **Bestial Vigor** is completely reworked.
-It is now called **Backup Plan** andand grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
+It is now called **Backup Plan** and grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
 It has been removed from the **Wildling** perk group and added to the **Tactician** perk group at Tier 2
 - **Between the Ribs** no longer requires the attack to be of piercing type.
 It now also lowers your chance to hit the head by 10% for each surrounding character
 - **Blitzkrieg** now costs 9 Action Points (up from 7), 50 Fatigue (up from 30), no longer requires 10 usable fatigue on the targets.
 It no longer has a shared cooldown.
 It is now limited to being used once per battle instead of once per day
 - **Bloodlust** (granted by **Cleaver Mastery**) is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
 It now provides 25% Armor Penetration (up from 10% and 20% resepctively)
+- **Bulwark** no longer grants additional Resolve against negative morale checks
 - **Brawny** no longer grants Initiative
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 1 Action Point, except the first skill you use each turn